 Richloam Wildlife Management Area

-The Little Withlacoochee River flows through the northwestern half of the wildlife management area.
-Wild turkey, white-tailed deer, gopher tortoise, wild hogs, gray squirrel, and non-venomous water snakes are common.
+The Little Withlacoochee River flows through the northwestern half of the WMA.
+Wild turkey, white-tailed deer, gopher tortoise, wild hogs, gray squirrel and non-venomous water snakes are common.
 The area is part of the Great Florida Birding and Wildlife Trail.
-You may see little blue, great blue, and tricolored herons, along with sandhill cranes, wood storks, limpkins, and a variety of songbirds.
+You may see little blue, great blue and tricolored herons, along with sandhill cranes, wood storks, limpkins and a variety of songbirds.

 Add your bird observations to the Withlacoochee State Forest - Richloam Tract eBird Hotspot.

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative codes.
 Dogs are prohibited in areas posted as "Closed to Pets" by the Florida Forest Service.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

 For regulations regarding hunting dogs, see FWC's regulations summary brochure.

 - Visit Florida Forest Service's information on Withlacoochee State Forest for reservations, fees, facilities, activity permits for individuals and groups and restrictions during hunt seasons and special events.

 - View FWC's regulations summary brochure for Richloam WMA for an area map, hunting seasons, permits, fees and area regulations.